Geisel School of Medicine: New Medical Center

-Remote exams academic dishonesty charges

-In March 2021, 17 students were accused of cheating on remote exams held during the COVID-19 pandemic.
-Following an audit by university technical teams, the students were alleged to have accessed content related to exam questions using the university's learning management system, Canvas.
-Students, faculty, and independent technical experts called the university's claims into question, citing automated logging of activity by Canvas and inconsistencies in the criteria used to identify cheating, including access to pages unrelated to exam questions.
-Seven of the cases were quickly dropped following these complaints, but the university affirmed its position in the other cases and emphasized their commitment to academic honesty.
-In response, a group of students protested outside the office of Geisel Dean Duane Compton while several faculty members signed a letter condemning the audits for creating a culture of mistrust.
-Following a software review by The New York Times, the medical school dropped the cheating charges against the remaining ten students.
-In June, Compton released a statement that the school had apologized to the students and would review its honor code review process to ensure fairness in future cases, but further details were not revealed to protect the privacy of the students involved.

 Facilities

 The Geisel School of Medicine has facilities on the campus of Dartmouth College, which is situated in the Upper Valley town of Hanover, New Hampshire, as well at the hospital campus of Dartmouth-Hitchcock Medical Center in Lebanon, New Hampshire.

 The medical school facilities at Dartmouth College sit in a complex on the north end of Dartmouth's campus and includes academic, administrative, research, and presentation facilities.
 Geisel School of Medicine is served by two libraries, the Dana Biomedical Library and the Matthews-Fuller Health Sciences Library, which together offer over 240,000 volumes.
 Off-campus housing is available through Dartmouth College.
 In addition, the Class of 1978 Life Sciences Center was completed in August 2011 at a cost of $92 million.

 Dartmouth-Hitchcock Medical Center, in nearby Lebanon, New Hampshire, is the primary affiliated teaching hospital of the Geisel School of Medicine.
 The 396-bed inpatient facility acts as the medical school's teaching hospital and main teaching site.
 Other constituent elements include the Dartmouth-Hitchcock Clinic (a network of physicians in Vermont and New Hampshire) and a Veterans Affairs Medical Center in White River Junction, Vermont.
 In total, Dartmouth-Hitchcock Medical Center serves an area with a population of 1.6 million.

 In addition to on-campus instruction in Hanover and Lebanon, third- and fourth-year students may choose from 75 regional sites for their clerkships.
 Most clerkship facilities are located in central New England, although students are also able to clerk at sites in Alaska, Arizona, California, New Mexico, and Florida.